This post and its photos may contain affiliate links. As an Amazon associate, I earn from qualifying purchases.

 Soil preparation is essential for healthier crops or plants.
-First, select the area which you will be planting the seed.
+First, select the area in which you will be planting the seed.
 Clean that area up by removing any rubbish and large rocks, stones, or rubble.

 Next, work hard on adding compost or enriched topsoil.
 Doing this step properly might just be the most vital factor in growing your seeds as best as possible.

 After which you should add organic fertilizer, maybe some bone meal or superphosphate.
-Now that the ingredients to a healthy soil are in place use your rake to mix it around.
+Now that the ingredients to healthy soil are in place use your rake to mix it around.
 Once that is done, all that is left to do is to even out the surface.